effektif/user-docs/docs/integration/connectors.rst

    Adding a new connector with the endpoint URL ``https://example.org/connector``

-When you add a connector, Signavio Workflow fetches the connector descriptor and shows a summary:
+When you add a connector, Workflow Accelerator fetches the connector descriptor and shows a summary:

 .. figure:: /_static/images/integration/connectors/configure.png